 Courses offered meet or exceed Ministry of Education expectations.
-Accommodations are made for students with special needs where possible and available.

 For students who seek to learn a new language, this program provides opportunities to experience the culture while learning the language.
 Programs are often offered in consultation with local heritage language groups.